-The NPS would implement an increased education and outreach program to inform visitors about PWC use and changes to the use of PWCs at Pictured Rocks National Lakeshore.
+The NPS would implement an increased education and outreach program to inform visitors about PWC use at Pictured Rocks National Lakeshore.
 The NPS would increase the amount of PWC information available to the public, and would educate those who use PWCs on safety protocols.
-The website, publications, and brochures would be updated to reflect changes to PWC use at the national lakeshore.
-The NPS would also work with PWC recreational groups to increase education of PWC users on new regulations and safety.
-While on the water, NPS law enforcement staff would be responsible for engaging PWC users to educate them on the new regulations.
-Additionally, safety signs regarding PWCs would be installed at the Sand Point launch site and at the launch site in Munising.
+The website, publications, and brochures would be updated to clearly convey PWC use regulations at the national lakeshore.
+The NPS would also work with PWC recreational groups to increase education of PWC users on regulations and safety.
+While on the water, NPS law enforcement staff would be responsible for engaging PWC users to educate them on PWC regulations and safety protocols.
+If necessary, safety signs regarding PWCs would be installed at the Sand Point launch site and at the launch site in Munising.